Introduction

 The First Kind: Physical Fatigue

-It's not that you don't want to do those things.
-It's that your body genuinely doesn't have the fuel anymore.
+It's not that you don't want to do these things.
+It's that your body genuinely can't show up the way it used to.

 The Second Kind: Mental Fatigue